joaomarcosjova/Ithuta-LMS/README.md

 </div>

-# Edemy LMS 🎓 - A Modern Learning Management System
+# Ithuta LMS 🎓 - A Modern Learning Management System

-Edemy LMS is a full-stack learning management system (LMS) that provides educators and students with a seamless e-learning experience.
+Ithuta LMS is a full-stack learning management system (LMS) that provides educators and students with a seamless e-learning experience.
 Built using modern web technologies, it includes user authentication, course management, video streaming, and progress tracking.

 ## 🚀 Tech Stack